In case you were wondering...

 Why are you switching from historical-set to contemporary stories?

-Coming January 2021, my very first contemporary-set novel will be out on store shelves from Love Inspired!
-It's called A Future For His Twins, and it's the first in a new series called Widow's Peak Creek.
-Shortly thereafter, Seeking Sanctuary will be out, second in the series.
+My very first contemporary-set novels are out on store shelves from Love Inspired!
+A Future For His Twins is the first in a new series called Widow's Peak Creek.
+Seeking Sanctuary will follow soon.
 I've always wanted to write contemporaries, but that doesn't mean I'm completely finished with historical stories.
+Hang tight!

 Are you more productive than usual due to Covid-19?

 Depends on the day.
 Like everyone else, this year has been full of adjustment and challenges.
 Some days I handle them well, and other days I want to eat an entire bag of potato chips.
-I've learned to lean on the Lord in new ways in 2020.
+I've learned to lean on the Lord in new ways.

 Will Frances Fennelwick, a secondary character in both your LIH books (The Reluctant Guardian and A Mother for His Family) get her own story?